 You may want to change Gmail password for security reasons, especially if you recently noticed some unusual activities in your account that occurred without your knowledge, such as account settings modified, receiving emails from unknown subscribed websites, emails sent from your account to your contacts etc. In such situations, you should change the password for your Gmail account as soon as you can.

-Note – Android/IOS and other device are same
+Note – Android/IOS and other device are the same

 Changing Gmail password will help in securing your account by eliminating the hacker from having access to your account.
 As you would have created a new password for your account, the hacker will not be automatically logged out from your account.
 Changing the password for your account is quite easy and simple.
 Here are the steps:

 Already Login In Gmail?

 - Open a browser and Sign into your Gmail account and click on your profile picture located on the top-right corner of your screen.

 - click on the My Account A new tab will open on your web browser.

 - Click on Sign-in & security